CambridgeSystematics/SS4A-Tompkins/content/collections/pages/home.md

             type: text_with_image
             text:
               -
+                type: heading
+                attrs:
+                  level: 3
+                content:
+                  -
+                    type: text
+                    marks:
+                      -
+                        type: bold
+                    text: 'SS4A-Joint Safety Action Plan'
+              -
                 type: paragraph
                 content:
                   -
                     type: text
-                    text: "The Plan will provide recommendations and strategies to improve safety at identified locations and help eliminate deaths and serious injuries throughout the region.
+                    text: "The Joint Safety Action Plan will provide recommendations and strategies to improve safety at identified locations and help eliminate deaths and serious injuries throughout the region.
 The goal is to help make Tompkins County safer for all road users including people who drive, walk, bike, or ride transit.\_\_"
               -
-                    type: hardBreak
+                type: heading
+                attrs:
+                  level: 3
+                content:
                   -
                     type: text
-                    text: "\_"
+                    marks:
                       -
+                        type: bold
+                    text: 'Data Driven Analysis'
+              -
+                type: paragraph
+                content:
+                  -
+                    type: text
+                    text: "This Plan utilizes an innovative data-driven approach to improving safety in the County through first analyzing roadway characteristics, traffic volumes, and local crashes to understand the key factors affecting safety outcomes throughout the transportation network.
+Additionally, the crash analysis will be conducted to tell a story through data tables and figures about where, when, and why crashes are occurring in the region.
+As a part of this safety analysis, the project team will execute a network screening approach to evaluate individual corridors and intersections and prepare a prioritized list of location-specific and systemic network treatments.\_\_"
+              -
+                type: heading
+                attrs:
+                  level: 3
+                content:
+                  -
+                    type: text
+                    marks:
+                      -
+                        type: bold
+                    text: 'Safety for Everyone'
+              -
-                    type: hardBreak
+                type: paragraph
+                content:
                   -
                     type: text
                     text: "This Plan utilizes an innovative data-driven approach to improving safety in the County through first analyzing roadway characteristics, traffic volumes, and local crashes to understand the key factors affecting safety outcomes throughout the transportation network.
 Additionally, the crash analysis will be conducted to tell a story through data tables and figures about where, when, and why crashes are occurring in the region.
 As a part of this safety analysis, the project team will execute a network screening approach to evaluate individual corridors and intersections and prepare a prioritized list of location-specific and systemic network treatments.\_\_"